Homemade English Muffin Bread is a winner!

-I’m so glad I tried the recipe.
+I’m so glad I tried this recipe.
 It’s a winner.
-So easy to make, so frugal, and so good.
+So easy to make, so frugal, and so good!

 - 2 1/2 cups warm water